A case study of intersections on blowups of the moduli of curves: Introduction

 \section{Introduction}

 Logarithmic geometry plays a central role in the construction of compact moduli spaces in algebraic geometry.
-In recent years, researchers have applied these techniques to study a sweep of topics related to enumerative geometry and the moduli space of curves, and our work is especially motivated by~\cite{Herr,Hol17,HPS19,MW17,MR20,MW18,NR19,R19}.
+In recent years, researchers have applied these techniques to study a range of questions in enumerative geometry and the moduli space of curves, and our work is especially motivated by~\cite{Herr,Hol17,HPS19,MW17,MR20,MW18,NR19,R19}.
 These results bring into sharp focus a basic phenomenon: logarithmic moduli spaces arise naturally as an infinite collection of schemes assembled in an inverse system.
 The system is analogous to the system of equivariant compactifications of a fixed torus.
-It occurs frequently that the inverse system does not contain a minimal model, and even when it does, expected intersection theoretic statements may fail on the minimal model but hold on finer members of the system. {Working with the whole inverse system, although harder, reveals additional structure. \footnote{We are by no means the first to notice this, as Mumford puts it: ``the non-uniqueness (of compactification) gives one freedom to seek for the most elegant solutions in any particular case.", see~\cite{Mum72}}} Instances include the following:
+It occurs frequently that the inverse system does not contain a minimal model, and even when it does, expected intersection theory statements may fail on the minimal model but hold on finer members of the system. {Working with the whole inverse system reveals additional structure. \footnote{We are by no means the first to notice this, as Mumford puts it: ``the non-uniqueness (of compactification) gives one freedom to seek for the most elegant solutions in any particular case.", see~\cite{Mum72}}} Instances include the following:

 \begin{enumerate}[(i)] \item The \textbf{logarithmic Picard group} is not {representable} by a scheme with a logarithmic structure; its geometry is fully captured by an inverse system of toroidal compactifications of semiabelian schemes.
 In what appears to be an analogous situation, no minimal model of the \textbf{logarithmic Hilbert scheme of curves} is known~\cite{MR20,MW18}. \item {Toroidal compactifications of the \textbf{moduli space of Abelian varieties} appear in an inverse system without a minimal representative; the situation is analogous to that of the logarithmic Picard group~\cite{KKN20}.} \item The naive \textbf{degeneration formula} in logarithmic Gromov--Witten theory fails to hold for the minimal model of the space of stable maps, but holds on sufficiently fine models~\cite{R19}.
 The situation in logarithmic Donaldson--Thomas theory is expected to be similar~\cite{MR20}. \item The naive \textbf{product formulas} in logarithmic Abel--Jacobi theory and Gromov--Witten theory for logarithmic and rubber geometries fail to hold on the space of stable maps, but hold on sufficiently fine models~\cite{Herr,HPS19,NR19}. \end{enumerate}